Ivan-Pchelin/genotyping-by-sequencing/README.md

 The script **attributetogenotypes.py** compares two fasta files: the dataset "sequence.fasta" and the file "referenceset.fasta" with reference sequences.
 The result will appear in the file "attributed.txt", where the first column contains names from "sample.fasta" and the second one contains a name from the reference dataset, if found.
 The code and the *T. mentagrophytes / T. interdigitale* reference dataset of ribosomal ITS region sequences were described by [Taghipour et al. 2019](https://pubmed.ncbi.nlm.nih.gov/31444823/), the corrected genotyping approach and the updated dataset were published by Nikkholgh et al.

-I wrote the scripts during my early days in science, and there are far better ways of accomplishing the mentioned tasks.
+I wrote the scripts during my early days in science, and there are far better ways of handling and matching the sequences.
 For example, extracting non-typable sequences from a dataset "sequence.fasta" can be done with [SeqKit](https://github.com/shenwei356/seqkit.git) using the following commands:

 ```
 conda activate seqkit